 The AN-6513 was the first style QAC used by the Air Corps during WWII.
 The lightweight harness had D-rings at the abdomen for attachment of the chest pack and suspended the wearer from the chest.
+It was standard issue until the widespread issue of the A-3 in late 1943.
 In May 1944, harnesses began to be marked with red paint indicating the hardware combination (D-rings on the harness).
-By September 1944, this had been changed to a sewn strip of red webbing, but few saw action and many were never marked at all.
-The AN-6513 remained standard until early 1944 when the A-3 started to replace it; however, it was not until the 3rd quarter of 1944 that the AN-6513 was largely replaced.
+For historical reference on that subject, see the QAC Color Coding page.

 Built with our custom woven harness webbing and 7-class stitching, this reproduction is faithfully copied from the original patterns.
 Two options are currently offered, "premium" with original snap hooks (pictured) and "standard" with reproduction snap hooks.
 The D-rings and shoulder connector are hand-tacked just like the originals.
 Built with our new custom dyed "Aircorps Drab" canvas, the back pad contains our specially cut 1-inch period felt padding.
 It is complete with typical golden khaki webs and genuine Scovill nickel fasteners.
 Complete with all part, date, and manufacturer stamped markings.